daglem/reDIP-SID/README.md

 * GND

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
 JP1 can be shorted to make the 5V input pin bidirectional, e.g. to power 5V TTL devices.

 Note that the line inputs are not AC coupled - AC coupling must be externally added for audio applications.
 Without external AC coupling, the line inputs can be used as generic ADCs.

-#### FPGA SPI / Programming:
+#### SPI / Programming header:

-A separate header footprint is provided for flash programming / (Q)SPI perhiperals, with pinout borrowed from the [iCEBreaker Bitsy](https://github.com/icebreaker-fpga/icebreaker).
+A separate header footprint is provided for (Q)SPI peripherals / flash programming, with pinout borrowed from the [iCEBreaker Bitsy](https://github.com/icebreaker-fpga/icebreaker).

 The header provides a 3.3V output, which may be used to power external devices.

 #### USB-C functions: